Human Growth and Development (8338.2)

 Students with a Reasonable Adjustment Plan should contact the unit convenor via email to confirm any adjustments required for this unit.

-Tutorials run fortnightly, so please check the weekly pattern on your timetable.
+Tutorials run most weeks, so please check the weekly pattern on your timetable.
 Please attend your allocated time to ensure that students are able to receive an appropriate amount of interaction with the tutor.
 The tutorial notes will contain the activities that will be conducted in class, as well as some self-directed learning activities and formative assessment (e.g. check your knowledge).
-The goal of the tutorial is to extend your thinking and move to application and critical analysis of content.
-The tutorials will not be recorded.
+The goal of the tutorial is to extend your thinking and move to application and critical analysis of content as well as provide an introduction into assessment of movement used for later units.

 Required IT skills